Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/05_inputs.md

 [dc/52fa3d] Submitted process > SAYHELLO (3)
 ```

+!!!note

+    There is only one `output.txt` in our `results/` folder.
+This is because we have hardcoded the output name.
+    Each time the process is run, it overwrites the existing `output.txt` and the one we see is from the last
+    process that was run.

 ## A note about multiple input channels

 The input block can be used to define multiple inputs to the process.
 Importantly, the number of inputs passed to the process call within the workflow must match the number of inputs defined in the process.
 For example: